daduwa/meme-generator/README.md

 - CSS: Basic styling for layout and user interaction.
 - API Integration: Fetching meme images from an external API.

+## Future Improvements
+- Add user options for customizing text size, font, and color.
+- Implement meme download functionality.
+- Enhance mobile responsiveness and accessibility.

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## How to Run
+- 1. Clone the repository: git clone https://github.com/daduwa/meme-generator.git
+- 2. Navigate to the project directory: cd meme-generator
+- 3. Install dependencies: npm install
+- 4. npm start

 ## Project Structure

 ```bash